DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 punctuation characters, stop words etc. We also need to clean data by removing all those words.
 For this purpose, we created own stop-word list which specifically contains stopwords related to finance world and also general English stop words.
-This stop words list contains general words including Generic, names, Date and numbers,

-#### Geographic, Currencies.

-Also, to ignore words that appear in only one or two documents, we are considering minimum document frequency which considers words that appear in minimum three documents.
+This stop words list contains general words including Generic, names, Date and numbers, Also, to ignore words that appear in only one or two documents, we are considering minimum document frequency which considers words that appear in minimum three documents.
 Stemming is also important to reduce redundancy in words.
 Using stemming process, all the words are replaced by its original version of word.
 For example, the words ‘developed’,